 Rob Carroll - Hammersmith & Fulham Development Officer

 I have worked across Westminster Play Services since 1993, initially as a Playcentre Leader and then progressing to the position of Senior Project Coordinator, where I was responsible for staff training and development.

-I previously supported the charity as a trustee and is currently working to develop Pop up Play provision within housing estates, parks and other community spaces.
+I previously supported the charity as a trustee and am currently working to develop Pop up Play provision within housing estates, parks and other community spaces.

 These mobile play sessions enable children and young people to develop positive relationships within their neighbourhoods and encourages parents and families to join in too.